-CPSCC is staffed 24/7/365 by twenty-one employee positions, which includes three Communications Supervisors and three Communications Training Officers.
+CPSCC is staffed 24/7/365 by twenty-one employee positions, which includes three Communications Supervisors and four Communications Lead Dispatchers/Trainers.
 Communications Specialists are certified by the International Academies of Emergency Dispatch (IAED) as Emergency Medical Dispatchers, Emergency Fire Dispatchers, and Emergency Police Dispatchers and are CPR certified.
 The training program takes approximately six months to complete and primarily consists of on the job training along with a 40-hour Association of Public Safety Officials (APCO) Public Safety Telecommunicator Course.
 Employees also complete continuing dispatch education requirements each month.

 CPSCC provides dispatching services for the following agencies:

 - Cottonwood Police Department